 Salad, soup, and steak – sometimes an occasion like Valentine’s Day summons just the classic things on the menu.
 This Homemade Caesar Salad is topped with garlic croutons and a very creamy dressing made with Japanese mayonnaise.

-Don’t have the time to prepare an elaborate meal?
 You can always do a combo of take-out and simple homemade dishes meal at home.
 As long as you make it interesting and fun, your loved one(s) will appreciate your effort.
-We suggest picking up some sushi platter from your favorite sushi place and make miso soup and a simple Japanese salad with this wafu dressing.
+We suggest picking up some sushi platter from your favorite sushi place and make miso soup and a spring mix salad like this.

-We love the idea of bringing Izakaya-style (Japanese pub) recipes to Valentine’s dinner, especially if you’re celebrating it with a group of friends!
+We love the idea of bringing Izakaya-style (Japanese pub) recipes to Valentine’s dinner.
 Instead of the usual dinner, you could serve a few small plates of delicious & fun bites like this Japanese Sake-Steamed Clams.
 It takes only 10 minutes to make and requires just 5 ingredients!

 Skip the steakhouse and make your special someone steak at home!
 Served with a red wine reduction sauce, this homemade Japanese hamburger steak recipe (Hambagu) is simple enough for anyone to tackle.
 The meat is juicy and literally melts in your mouth.

 If your loved one fancies something bold and lively, this Spicy Shoyu Ramen makes a fun option.
-Top with soft boiled egg, fish cake, nori and fall-apart tender chashu (or take a shortcut by using Trader Joe’s Pork Belly), this delicious bowl of spicy delight is sexy and romantic.
-You can start the dinner with edamame and a side of agedashi tofu or Japanese chilled tofu before you serve the ramen, and finish up with some sake for a Japanese-theme dinner.
+Top with soft-boiled egg, fish cake, nori and fall-apart tender chashu (or take a shortcut by using Trader Joe’s Pork Belly), this delicious bowl of spicy delight is sexy and romantic.

 Desserts & Sweets